×

 • Hmong is spoken as a national language in: China, Gambia, Laos, Thailand, United States of America, Vietnam.

 You will also get to know the continents where Korean and Hmong speaking countries lie.
-Based on the number of people that speak these languages, the position of Korean language is 12 and position of Hmong language is not available.
+Based on the number of people that speak these languages, the position of Korean language is 12 and position of Hmong language is 24.
 Find all the information about these languages on Korean and Hmong.

 Korean and Hmong Language History